 Groningen, The Netherlands & Ankara, Turkey – Sulfateq BV, an early stage biotech company developing a group of small molecules that maintain mitochondrial health, and GEN İlaç ve Sağlık Ürünleri Sanayi ve Ticaret A.Ş.
-(GEN), a leading speciality pharmaceutical company in Turkey with its GMP certificated production facility and R&D centers, today announced that they have signed an exclusive collaboration and license agreement for the development and commercialization of SUL-138 as a therapy against Alzheimer’s Disease.
+(GEN), a leading speciality pharmaceutical company in Turkey with its GMP certificated production facility and R&D centers, today announced that they have signed a Term Sheet for the development and commercialization of SUL-238 as a therapy against Alzheimer’s Disease.

-SUL-138 is a small molecule designed to improve mitochondrial function during disease.
+SUL-238 is a small molecule designed to improve mitochondrial function during disease.
 Mitochondria play a key role in the pathophysiology of Alzheimer’s Disease.
-Sulfateq in collaboration with the Free University Amsterdam (VU) and the University Medical Center Groningen (UMCG) have shown the efficacy of SUL-138 therapy in a preclinical model of Alzheimer’s Disease.
+Sulfateq in collaboration with the Free University Amsterdam (VU) and the University Medical Center Groningen (UMCG) have shown the efficacy of SUL-238 therapy in a preclinical model of Alzheimer’s Disease.

 About Alzheimer’s Disease

 Alzheimer’s Disease is a devastating progressive disorder that results in memory loss and other cognitive impairments.
 There is currently no treatment available that can cure or even halt the progressive course of Alzheimer’s Disease.
 Consequently, Alzheimer’s Disease features on the priority medicines list of the World Health Organization.

 Mitochondrial dysfunction and neuroinflammation are present in Alzheimer’s Disease.
 Although the underlying mechanisms of these pathologic changes remain unclear, possible links between these phenomena have been reported, and it is increasingly recognized that mitochondria or mitochondrial components may contribute to neuroinflammation.